TDA-Jyamiti/fzz/README.md

 # Fast Computation of Zigzag Persistence

-This project implements the algorithms described in the following paper:
+This project implements the algorithm described in the following paper:

 [Fast Computation of Zigzag Persistence](https://)